lambdaclass/starknet-replay/README.md

 - `plot-*.svg` - bar plot for the execution time by contract class
 - `plot-*-speedup.svg` - violin plot for the speedup by contract class
 - `plot-*.csv` - raw csv preprocessed data

+## Block Composition
+You can check the average of txs, swaps, transfers (the last two in %) inside an average block, separeted by the day of execution.

+To generate the need information run this command:
+`cargo run --release -F block-composition block-compose <block_start> <block_end> <chain>`

 ## Plotting